Hera: Cult

 Though the greatest and earliest free-standing temple to Hera was the Heraion of Samos, in the Greek mainland Hera was especially worshipped as "Argive Hera" (Hera Argeia) at her sanctuary that stood between the former Mycenaean city-states of Argos and Mycenae, where the festivals in her honor called Heraia were celebrated.
-"The three cities I love best," she declares in the Iliad, book iv, "are Argos, Sparta and Mycenae of the broad streets."
+"The three cities I love best," she declares in the Iliad (Book 4), "are Argos, Sparta and Mycenae of the broad streets."
 There were also temples to Hera in Olympia, Corinth, Tiryns, Perachora and the sacred island of Delos.
 In Magna Graecia, two Doric temples to Hera were constructed at Paestum, about 550 BCE and about 450 BCE.
-One of them, long called the Temple of Poseidon was identified in the 1950s as a temple of Hera.
+One of them, long called the Temple of Poseidon, was identified in the 1950s as a temple of Hera.

 The Daedala fire festival on Cithaeron near Plataea, included an account of Hera's quarrel with Zeus and their reconciliation.

-Hera's importance in the early archaic period is attested by the large building projects undertaken in her honor.
+Hera's importance in the early Archaic Period is attested by the large building projects undertaken in her honor.
 The temples of Hera in the two main centers of her cult, the Heraion of Samos and the Heraion of Argos in the Argolis, were the very earliest monumental Greek temples constructed, in the 8th century BCE.
 At Argos the Dorian "Heraion" was built on the hill of Prosymna near Mycenean hero-tombs.
 At Samos the cult activity near the altar begun in late Mycenean period and a big altar was built in the 9th century BC.

-During the Hellenistic period (c.
-330 BCE - 300 CE), Greek culture spread outside Greece across the Eastern Mediterranean region as a result of the conquests of Alexander the Great.
+During the Hellenistic Period (c.
+323 - 30 BC), Greek culture spread outside Greece across the Eastern Mediterranean region as a result of the conquests of Alexander the Great.
 The Hellenistic religion was often syncretic, and the Greek gods were identified with local deities as different aspects or names of the same divinity.
 Hera was identified with various local mother deities.
 As an example, the work On the Syrian Goddess suggests a cult worshipped a goddess that was simultaneously the Syrian goddess Atargatis and Hera.
 This even extended to early Christianity some; the Legend of Aphroditian identifies Hera with the Virgin Mary, perhaps due to one of Hera's abilities being her miraculous restoration of her own virginity.